johnpeart/johnpeart.github.io/src/share/2024-03-02-own-your-web.md

 The latest edition of the Own Your Web newsletter chimes perfectly with what I’ve been trying to achieve by adding more short-form blogging formats to my website.

-Not every blogpost has to be an essay.
+Not every blog post has to be an essay.
 Sometimes, you just want to share a link, and maybe add a quick comment.